 This module builds on your existing critical thinking and technical skills to consider design as a critical, provocative medium that can challenge societal values and norms through horror, humour and delight.
 You will learn how to respond to complex situations and global societal challenges through the lens of interactive media by employing critical design theories and methodologies.
-We will explore current and emerging theories and methodologies in the field and meet practitioners working on the cutting edge of critical design.
-We will examine diverse examples of design fiction and critical design before developing your own prototypes individually and in groups during workshop sessions, adopting a visual and material approach to design.
+We will explore current and emerging theories and methodologies in the field and meet practitioners working on the cutting edge of speculative and critical design.
+We will examine diverse examples of design fiction and speculative design before developing your own prototypes individually and in groups during workshop sessions, adopting a visual and material approach to design.

 To develop the ability to understand and respond to complex situations and global societal challenges through the lens of interactive media.